Budgets

 |---|---|---|

-| Organization | organization | Applies to an organization within a tenant. |
+| Organization | organization | Applies to one organization and everything beneath it. |

 | Department | department | Applies to a department within an organization. |